 Department of Romance Languages & Literatures

-Spanish in the U.S.
+New World Spanish (Topic: Spanish in the U.S.)

 This course is an introduction to the theoretical foundations and practical applications of language variation in Spanish-speaking communities in the United States.
 There will be a strong focus on the acquisition of Spanish as a heritage language by speakers of Spanish born and raised in the United States.
 There will be a focus on most areas of linguistic analysis (phonetics, syntax, morphology, discourse) in addition to issues in language identity and language planning.

 This is an advanced linguistics course that focuses on the Spanish sound system and establishes the basis for the application of principles at the phonetic (articulatory, auditory, and acoustic phonetics) and phonological levels of linguistic analysis.
 The first two weeks review basic principles in phonological analysis and the structure of sound systems in general.
 During the next eight weeks students examine the descriptive properties (consonants; vowels; syllables; stress; intonation) and phonological processes relevant to the Spanish sound system.
 The last portion of the term is a focus on acoustic phonetics, hypothesis testing, and spectrographic analysis within the laboratory phonology framework.

 Fall 2017, Fall 2016, Winter 2016, Winter 2015, Fall 2014, Winter 2014, Fall 2013, Winter 2013, Fall 2012